|Moriyama, Shiga (守山市; Moriyama-shi)|

 |Sister Cities||Adrian, Michigan; Kauai, Hawaii, USA; Gongju, South Chungcheong province, South Korea|

 Moriyama (守山市; Moriyama-shi) is a city in Shiga Prefecture east of Lake Biwa.

 Lakeside city in southeastern Shiga and host to one end of the Biwako Ohashi Bridge spanning the neck of the lake's panhandle.
 Moriyama is another former lodging town (shukuba) on the Nakasendo Road with noted shrines and temples mostly on the west side (toward the lake) of the station.
-Other attractions include fire festivals in winter, flower gardens, and a beautiful art museum.
+Other attractions include fire festivals in winter, flower gardens, a beautiful art museum, and a beautiful new public library designed by Kengo Kuma.
 For Shiga residents, Moriyama is where you go to obtain or renew your driver's license.